-Expense policies are required to manage reimbursement requests of employees for expenses incurred on behalf of the organisation.
+Expense policies are required to manage reimbursement requests of employees for expenses incurred on behalf of the organization.

-You can find these settings at Admin Section > Setup Policies > Expenses
+You can find these settings in Admin Section > Setup Policies > Expenses.

 Overview of Expense Types